New Jersey has many moths, ranging from small and inconspicuous to large and showy.

 It is found in woodlands, meadows, and other open habitats from the Atlantic Coast to the Pacific Coast.

-The Eastern Tent Caterpillar Moth’s larvae are distinctive for their tent-like structures formed out of leaves and silk that they build on the branches of host trees, often apple or cherry.
+The Eastern Tent Caterpillar Moth’s larvae are distinctive for their tent-like structures made of leaves and silk, which they build on the branches of host trees, often apples or cherries.

 The caterpillars feed on the foliage of their host plants and can be a nuisance as they strip them of their leaves.